Passion (Hikaru Utada song): Writing and recording

-"Passion" and "Sanctuary" were already written by Utada prior to the game's release, but re-wrote certain aspects in order to represent elements of the game.
+"Passion" and "Sanctuary" were already written by Utada prior to the game's release, but they re-wrote certain aspects in order to represent elements of the game.
 Utada noted the game's visual aesthetics and storyline as a major influence towards the songwriting, and that the finished versions would lead up to the ending version of the track—which appears during the credits of the video.
 Utada made their second song appearance in Kingdom Hearts II as they felt the experience was better than "Hikari", which they believed was difficult to accomplish because of the "soulless vibe" the game has portrayed; though they believed the visual appearance was "crucial", the singer based their thinking process on the characters personalities instead.
 In a special interview with Oricon Style in December 2005, Utada talked about the process:

-Utada first completed the lyrics to "Sanctuary" as they felt it was easier than writing it in Japanese.
-Furthermore, they said that they found it difficult to write the lyrics for "Passion".
+Utada first completed the English lyrics to "Sanctuary", as they said that they found it difficult to write the Japanese lyrics for "Passion".
 Retrospectively, Utada stated to Oricon Style that both of the songs' lyrics were some of their favorite lyrics to date.
-Knowing that the compact discs of the single would be insufficient with the lack of additional material, they decided to create a B-side track that was identical to the first song; this was titled the "After the Battle" version, the composition played during the credits of the game.
+Knowing that the CDs of the single would be insufficient with the lack of additional material, they decided to create a B-side track that was identical to the first song; this was titled the "After the Battle" version, the composition played during the credits of the game.
 They traveled to West Hollywood, California, to record their vocals at Westlake Audio Studios with Pat Woodward, whilst the Japanese version was recorded at Bunkamura Studios, Shibuya, Tokyo with Matsui Atushi.
-Additionally, they re-recorded her vocals for the "After the Battle" version in order to blend it with its new arrangement.
-The tracks were produced by Utada, with additional production credits to Akira Miyake and Utada's father Teruzane.
+Additionally, they re-recorded their vocals for the "After the Battle" version in order to blend it with its new arrangement.
+The tracks were produced by Utada, with additional production credits to Akira Miyake and Teruzane Utada.